trusche/httplog/README.md

 ### Sponsors

 HttpLog is kindly sponsored by [SerpApi](https://serpapi.com).
 Scrape Google and other search engines from their fast, easy, and complete API.
-And use httplog to debug your client if you're using Ruby 😉
+And use httplog to debug your client if you're using Ruby 😉 They're a Ruby on Rails shop and [always looking for good developers](https://serpapi.com/careers).

 <a href="https://serpapi.com"><img width="300" height="86" alt="SerpApi Logo" src="https://github.com/user-attachments/assets/56108794-10cc-4cb5-b268-66ef28b17ada" /></a>